shawnmckinney/py-fortress/README-CLI-AUTH.md

 13. Wait 5 minutes before performing the next step.

-    _Allow enough time for auditor role timeout to occur before moving to the next step.
+    _Allow enough time for the auditor role timeout to occur before moving to the next step.
 Now, if you run the roles command, the auditor role will once again be missing._

 14. **check** - access_mgr.check_access - perm page456.read: